8 nutrition tips to (finally) get a decent sleep

 A lack of good quality sleep can lead to weight gain, higher stress levels (which in turn lowers your immunity), depression and even memory loss.

 And it’s bad news for your fitness goals: sleep deprivation can mean a lack of energy, fatigue, less time for your body to recover, repair and build muscle, delayed reaction time and poor focus.

-Along with staying active throughout the day and using meditations and visualizations to calm your mind, the food you eat can play a big role in setting the natural rhythm of your body.
+Along with staying active throughout the day and keeping a regular waking schedule, the food you eat can play a big role in setting the natural rhythm of your body.

 1. Avoid being over-full or too hungry when you go to bed.
 As a general rule, leave 2-3 hours after dinner before going to bed.
 And if it’s been more like 4-5 hours since dinner, have a small snack before you hit the hay.

 2. Steer clear of caffeine (such as coffee, cola drinks and, sorry, chocolate) later in the day and evening.
 Caffeine blocks the chemicals that tell your brain it’s time to go night-night.

 3. Don’t drink too much fluid just before bed – it can lead to trips to the toilet and disrupted sleep.

 4. End the day with a nutrient-dense, high protein, low-GI carbohydrate-containing dinner, or small snack if you’re going to bed later.
 Your dinner might include a balance of protein such as chicken, fish or tofu, and carbohydrates such as quinoa or sweet potato.
 A small snack before bed could be fruit or a high-protein yogurt with nuts or seeds.

 Our Lemon & Garlic Fish with Broccolini Quinoa will have you drifting off on a cloud of proteiny goodness.